Uniform attachment with freezing: Local limits

 \subsection{Proof of Theorem \ref{thm:cvlocale}}

-We begin by showing that conditions $2$ and $3$ are equivalent.
+We begin by showing that conditions {(II)} and {(III)} are equivalent.
 Since the sequence of trees $(\T_n(\Xb))_{n\geq 0}$ is increasing, it converges almost surely for $\dloc$, if and only if, almost surely, the degree of each vertex converges (to a finite value).

-First, we show that every vertex degree converges a.s.~if and only if every vertex freezes a.s.~at some finite time.
-The converse implication is obvious (once a vertex is frozen its degree does not change), so we only need to prove the direct implication.
-Set $\mathsf{P} = \{n \geq 1 : \X_n = +1\}$ and $\mathsf{M} = \{n \geq 1 : \X_n = -1\}$.
+First, we show that every vertex degree converges a.s.~if and only if every vertex freezes a.s.~at some finite time. {Once a vertex is frozen its degree does not change, so if every vertex freezes a.s.~at some finite time then a.s.~every vertex degree converges.
+For the other implication, we show that if with positive probability a vertex does not eventually freeze, then with positive probability its degree does not converge.} Set $\mathsf{P} = \{n \geq 1 : \X_n = +1\}$ and $\mathsf{M} = \{n \geq 1 : \X_n = -1\}$.
 Observe that